-You have the right to bring one member of the RC community to assist you at the hearing.
-These assistants can fully participate during the hearings.
+Remember, you have the right to bring one member of the RC community to assist you at the hearing, and these assistants can fully participate during the hearings.
 Students are strongly encouraged to bring an assistant with them.

-I have a Previous Academic Integrity Violation-Should I Mention This During the Hearing?
+I have a Previous Academic Integrity Violation.
+Will this Information be Shared During the Hearing?

-The Chair of the Academic Integrity Council will be aware of any previous violations, but will not mention them during the first part of the hearing.
-The Chair will inform the panel of previous violations only if you are found in violation for the current charge.
+The Chair of the Academic Integrity Council will be aware of any previous violations but will not mention them during the first part of the hearing.
+The Chair will inform the board of previous violations only if you are found in violation for the current charge.
 The purpose of this procedure is so that the current case is evaluated on its merits, not on the basis of prior behavior.
 If you are found in violation for the current charge, you will have the opportunity to address the Board prior to their deliberation about penalties.
 Please note that the normal minimum penalties for a second or third violation are more severe than for a first violation.